gramineproject/contrib/Integrations/azure/ra_tls_maa/README.md

 [`ra-tls-secret-prov`](https://github.com/gramineproject/gramine/tree/master/CI-Examples/ra-tls-secret-prov)
 examples available in Gramine.

-To be able tu run these tests, the machine must run on the Azure cloud, with access to the MAA attestation provider service.
+To be able to run these tests, the machine must run on the Azure cloud, with access to the MAA attestation provider service.

 For this, we provide a patch that should be applied on top of Gramine v1.4 repo: